04. Treasure Hidden In A Field

 Do not treasure up for you treasures on the earth, where moth and rust cause to perish, and where thieves dig through and steal.
 But treasure up for you treasures in Heaven, where neither moth nor rust cause to perish, and where thieves do not dig through and steal.
 For where your treasure is, there your heart will be also.
 (Matthew 6:19-21)

-The treasure hid in the field then is those truths in the Word that if we make a part of our life becomes the basis of heaven within us.
 Let’s return for a moment to the teaching we read from Heaven and Hell 494.
-There is a real treasure in this field and it has to do with realising that it is “inner realities…that are the focal point of heaven and the Church for us…” and that how we “think and intend actually makes a difference.”
+There is a real treasure in this field and it has to do with realising that it is inner realities…that are the focal point of heaven and the Church for us… and that how we think and intend actually makes a difference.
 A difference in regard to what?
 Our eternal state of life.
 If we value this teaching then that will be reflected in our responses to it, we will treasure it.
-Having found it we will see that we hide it in our hearts and begin to examine our thoughts and intentions for those things in us opposed to the spiritual life, looking to the Lord to have them removed so that the kingdom of heaven might be a fuller reality in our lives.

-To have a permanent impact on our spiritual states of life we have to work with spiritual teachings in our life to make them our own, so that they become something that is integrated into the very fabric of who we are.
+Notice that the once the man found the treasure his response was to hide it.
+Under Jewish law if a person who found treasure in a field was to be assured of gaining permanent possession of it, they would need to purchase the field.
+The ownership of the field entitled the owner to all that the field contained.
+This natural law corresponds to a spiritual law and it is this; until we make spiritual principles our own, through taking them into our life and living from them, they are not really inscribed on the heart as something to be treasured, they are not truly part of our life.
+To have a permanent impact on our spiritual states of life we have to work with spiritual teachings so that they become something that is integrated into the very fabric of who we are.
 The hiding of the treasure is to protect it from being undermined by the rationalisations of the natural man or that part of us that doesn’t want things to change.
-This is because to hide something is to conceal it from the senses, so to hide this treasure is to actively resist all the excuses we can come up with for not making spiritual things a priority in our lives.
+This is because to hide something is to conceal it from the senses which is what the natural mind forms its conclusions from.
+So to hide this treasure is to actively resist all the excuses that we can come up with for not making spiritual things a priority in our lives.

-To sell all that we own is to no longer allow the kinds of things that arise from the loves of self and the world within our minds to govern our thinking and feeling states of life.
-It is to work to have instilled into us a new principle of life, a heavenly principle, the kingdom of heaven, which can only ever be found in loving the Lord and loving our neighbour.
-These loves are the true field the Lord offers to us to purchase in every moment of our lives.
+To sell all that we own is to no longer allow the kinds of things that arise from the love of self and the senses of the world to govern our thinking and feeling states of life.
+It is to work to have instilled into us a new principle of life, a heavenly principle, the kingdom of heaven, which can only ever be found in loving the Lord which we do when we practise the truths of His Word.
+This love is the true field that the Lord offers to us to purchase in every moment of our lives.
 From this field of heaven-sent love springs the joy of eternal life.
-From this field springs every truly wise and loving idea, designed to fill every human mind with the light they need to live full and useful lives.
-The kingdom of heaven is like treasure hid in a field, and those who find it are those who truly value the things of heaven over the things of the world.
+From this field springs every truly wise and loving idea, designed to fill every human mind with the light that they need to live full and useful lives.
+The kingdom of heaven is like treasure hidden in a field, and those who find it are those who truly know its value in their heart.

 To enable me to know what heaven and heavenly joy are and what their quality is, though, the Lord has allowed me to feel the pleasures of heavenly joy often and at length.
 Because this was living experience, I may indeed know about them, but there is no way to describe them.
 Still, something should be said in order to provide at least some notion about them.
 There is an effect of countless pleasures and joys that unite to present a single something, a unity or united affection that contains a harmony of countless affections that do not come through to consciousness individually, only vaguely, because the consciousness is so very general.
 It was still possible to perceive that there were countless elements within it, so beautifully arranged as to defy description.
 The qualities of those countless elements flow from the very design of heaven; and this kind of design is resident in the very least affections, affections that are manifest and perceived only as a very general unity, depending on the perceptive ability of the subject.
 In a word, there are infinite elements in a most intricate form in every general entity, and there is nothing that is not alive and does not affect everything even at the very center, since heavenly joys emanate from the very center.
 I have also noticed that heavenly joy and delight seemed to be coming from my heart, spreading very subtly through all my inner fibers and from there into the gatherings of fibers with such a profound sense of pleasure that my fibers seemed to be nothing but joy and delight, and everything I perceived and felt was alive with bliss.
 Next to these joys, the joy of physical pleasures is like crude and irritating dust compared to a pure and gentle breeze.
 I noticed that when I wanted to convey all my pleasure to someone else, a deeper and fuller pleasure flowed in ceaselessly in its place.
 The more I wanted to convey it, the more it flowed in; and I perceived that this was from the Lord.
 (Heaven and Hell 413)